 How to respond to your baby's laughter

 "Pay attention!" says Caspar.
-‘When babies cry, we look to see what the problem is, so that we can try to fix it.
-When your baby laughs, look to see what’s caused the happiness, because they want you to share it.’
+‘When babies cry, we look to see what the problem is so that we can try to fix it.
+When your baby laughs, look to see what’s caused the happiness because they want you to share it.’

-But – disclaimer: It may be that the activity that’s bringing your baby joy is throwing their carefully-made lunch onto the floor, or scribbling on the wall with crayons.
+But – disclaimer: It may be that the activity that’s bringing your baby joy is throwing their carefully made lunch onto the floor or scribbling on the wall with crayons.
 If you pay attention to these behaviours, you will encourage them.
 So, you may not want to pay careful attention to every moment of joy.
 "But when you do share (appropriate!) moments of laughter with your baby and pay attention to their happiness, you enhance that happiness," says Caspar.
 "You encourage them to invest more time in this activity that brings them joy."

 How to encourage your baby's laughter

-So, the trick is to find the things that make you both happy, and to make the absolute most of them.
+So, the trick is to find the things that make you both happy and to make the absolute most of them.
 Ready?
 Here are eight simple ways to get a smile...

 The game reaches another level around your baby’s first birthday.
 "At around 12 months, babies start to notice that they can make you laugh," says Caspar.
 "This ushers in a whole new variety of fun.
 From now on, your baby will love doing things that make you smile and laugh in response.
 So, they'll laugh at peek-a-boo for the sheer pleasure of seeing and hearing your reaction."

-Give them a massage
+• Give them a massage: Baby massage promotes relaxation and connection.

 "There are lots of reasons for that," says Caspar.
-"Humans have receptor cells in their skin that respond to stroking: lowering stress levels and boosting our immune systems."
-Massage is a way of gently caressing your baby and – done well – it’s a very responsive form of interaction.
+"Humans have receptor cells in their skin that respond to stroking, lowering stress levels and boosting our immune systems."
+Massage is a way of gently caressing your baby, and – done well – it’s a very responsive form of interaction.
 You’re paying attention to what your baby likes, and they're communicating with you.

 "Plus, as with raspberries (see below), being massaged helps your baby to become more aware of their body," says Caspar.
-"That awareness helps them to feel secure in the world."
+"That awareness helps them to feel secure in the world.

 Five months to six months

 At around four to five months old, babies have gained the muscle strength, coordination and motor skills they need to be able to manipulate objects.
 From this age on, you can get a baby belly laugh by letting them hold, build, throw and bash toy blocks.
-But, why is this so satisfying?
+But why is this so satisfying?

 "Babies get a big kick from exploring the world," says Caspar.
-"All humans are happy when they enter the ‘flow state’ – the state of being in which we’re absorbed in what we’re doing: and we’re happily practising and refining our skills.
+"All humans are happy when they enter the ‘flow state’ – the state of being in which we’re absorbed in what we’re doing, and we’re happily practising and refining our skills.
 Blocks are a wonderfully simple way of learning to move and manipulate other objects.
 So, when your baby side-swipes their tower of blocks and giggles as they tumble to the floor, the joy comes from the fact that they did that.
 Result!"

 Six months to eight months

-Once your baby has developed strong head and neck control, they can start the laughter-inducing game of flying.
 You sit on the floor facing your baby, hold them firmly around the chest, and say, ‘One, two, three... whee!’
 On the whee, you roll backwards, so that you’re lying on the floor and they are ‘flying’ above you.

 Nine months to 17 months

 Somewhere between the ages of nine and 15 months, your baby gets sussed about what this life is all about.
 They know how your day works.
 They understand what to expect.
 They get the routine.
 "Which is why they understand when you do something silly and unexpected that’s out of routine," says Caspar.
-"We’re talking socks on hands; (clean) nappies on head; buckling their toy into the pram and putting them in the toy basket.
+"We’re talking socks on hands, (clean) nappies on the head, buckling their toy into the pram and putting them in the toy basket.
 They're alert to the fact that you’re deliberately mixing things up to play a game with them – and they love it!"

 18 months and up

 "You’re giving them your attention, which is peak pleasure for youngsters," says Caspar.
 "And in lots of these make-believe games, you’re allowing the roles to be reversed and giving them a bit of power.
 They're playing mum and putting you to bed.
 They're going to the shops and deciding what food to buy.
 They're giving you a treat of some cake and a cup of tea.
 Never underestimate how much your youngster will love to play in this way with you.
-If you fully enter the game and pay your part, you’ll both end up smiling."
+If you fully enter the game and pay your part, you’ll both smile."

 Why would a baby not laugh?